What Is Wrong With Tire Overinflation?

 Depending on the type of tire and the type of vehicle, the recommended pressure may vary.
 The driver needs to take into account the pressure recommended by the manufacturers for this is the safest test in various conditions.
 If the manufacturer recommends a level of 35 PSI, you could inflate up to 38 PSI, as long as the level does not go beyond the maximum pressure that you find on the tire sidewall.

 You can pump up to 40 PSI in case you carry some weight and need additional tire support.
 Everything that goes beyond that, increases the risk of blowout, puncture susceptibility, sharper cornering, and fuel deficiency.
 The safest is to stick to the manufacturer's recommendations.
+These look like in the image below and you can find them on the driver's door jamb:

 How Do I Know If My Tires Are Overinflated?